UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

   for example
   [this 100 MB text file](https://www.examplefile.com/file-download/25)

-- Let `rsync` transfer the file with and without usingf the `--compress flag`.
+- Let `rsync` transfer the file with and without using the `--compress` flag.
   Does the compress and decompress make the operation faster as a whole?

+???- question "Answer"

+    This depends.

+    The slower the network/internet connection is, the likelier it is that `--compress` will make the transfer faster.